Standard YouTube Licence

 Another development that could increase the importance of the DIFC Courts is the creation of a virtual commercial city.
 Art 3 of the Dubai government's Fifty Yeat Charter envisages "the establishment of the first virtual commercial city in the region that grants commercial licenses without having to reside in Dubai.
 The city will allow investors to open bank accounts and grant e-residencies according to best international laws and regulations."
 The government hopes to have 100,000 companies in that virtual city.
 The reference to "best international laws and regulations" are presumably the laws and regulations of the DIFC and the tribunals that would apply those laws are likely to be the DIFC Courts.

 The DIFC Courts belong to an organization known as The International Consortium for Court Excellence which has members from various parts of the world including Bhutan, Namibia, Papua New Guinea and Swaziland as well as the USA, Canada, Australia and Brazil.
 Dubai hosted the annual conference of that consortium in November 2018 (see press release DIFC Courts host international court excellence and legal tech conference 7 Nov 2018).

-Anyone wish to discuss this article or this topic generally should call +44 (0)20 7404 5252 during office hours or use my contact form.
+Anyone wishing to discuss this article or the DIFC Courts generally should call me on +44 (0)20 7404 5252 during office hours or send me a message through my contact form.